dakom/slotmap/README.md

 Slotmap in Typescript

-This was an experiment to see about building a SlotMap as the basis for an Entity Component System in Javascript/Typescript
+This was an experiment to see about building something like a multi-value SlotMap as the basis for an Entity Component System in Javascript/Typescript (just for experimental purposes)

 In terms of speed - the top priority is iteration over values.
 Less priority is given to insertion/removal